play/play/README.md

 Native clients use [Pusher](http://pusher.com/) to be updated in realtime.
 They will show what is currently playing, and with some clients, what is queued.
 All clients are built to consume the Shoutcast stream.

+## iTunes Match

+Like many people have experienced on iOS with apps that use your music library, iTunes Match royally screws this up. iTunes does nothing to differentiate songs that are actually available on disk, and those that would need to be pulled down first by Match in order to play them.

+This screws up Play, just as it screws up iOS apps that naively (not their fault) attempt to play something out of the music library that is actually only available via Match.

+This can hopefully be addressed in the future.
+For now, skip Match.

 ## Contributing